 Our Cambodian cucumber salad recipe for nhoam trasak – also spelt gnoam trasak or gnoam tra-sakk – makes a fantastic year-round salad if you’re lucky to live in warmer climates, such as Southeast Asia, or a colossal country like Australia where you can source cucumbers from one state or another throughout the year.

-The addition of fried bacon, smoked dried fish and dried shrimp are what make this salad more filling and a great year-round salad for me, in the same way that I can tuck into a salade Niçoise or Caesar salad mid-winter, especially if Terence adds a salmon fillet to the form and fried chicken to the latter!
+The addition of fried bacon, smoked dried fish and dried shrimp are what make this Cambodian cucumber salad more filling and a great year-round salad for me, in the same way that I can tuck into a salade Niçoise or Caesar salad mid-winter, especially if Terence adds a salmon fillet to the former and fried chicken to the latter!

 Tips to Making this Cambodian Cucumber Salad Recipe